 Terri (Jacob Wysocki) wears his pyjamas to school, not because he's weird but because they're comfortable.
 Of course everybody else thinks he's weird, including the Vice Principal 'Mr. Fitzgerald' (John C. Reilly) who meets weekly with Terri to 'shoot the breeze'.
 Terri lives with his ill Uncle who requires daily medication.
 His Uncle has brief moments of clarity and during one of these he's disgusted with Terri for laying mouse traps outside for no apparent reason.
 Why does Terri do that, does he enjoy death?
 Or killing?
 Maybe he is weird.

-Although it might not sound it, the film for large parts is funny.
-None more so than when John C. Reilly is on screen.
-He is a unique comic actor and one of the select few who can make you laugh with seamless ease.
-He had me laughing at very first sight in 'Terri'.
+'Terri' is a funny film.
+Of course it is, John C. Reilly's in it.
+Can anybody make you laugh easier than him?
+He had me laughing at first sight in 'Terri'.
 The way he moves his head, his eyes, the emphasis he puts on certain sounds, it's all second nature.
 Or at least he makes it look that way.
-When Mr. Fitzgerald tells Terri 'I knew this kid growing up who tied flaming tennis balls to cats tails and loved every minute of it.
-I think he's a cop now' we get to the essence of what Jacobs is trying to say in this film: we're all weird, at least at one point or another.
+When Mr. Fitzgerald tells Terri 'I knew this kid growing up who tied flaming tennis balls to cats tails and loved every minute of it, I think he's a cop now' we get at the essence of what Jacobs is trying to say in this film: we're all weird, especially when we're young.

 When Terri meets with Mr. Fitzgerald a new friendship is born.
-I'm not sure who needs the friend more, Terri or Mr Fitzgerald- it's probably a tie.
+I'm not sure who needs the friend more, Terri or Mr Fitzgerald, it's probably a tie.
 But they help each other.
 Terri makes other friends as well, a younger boy called Chad and a girl 'Heather' that Terri thinks he has a crush on.
-They get up to some pretty weird shit, but here's the thing: don't we all at some point?
-The director Jacobs drops in and out of Terri's life, most of the time it's when shit is getting weird, but what Jacobs doesn't show us is just as important.
-For instance there's no 'final resolution' at the end of the film, it sort of just ends.
+They get up to some pretty weird shit, but here's the thing, don't we all at some point?
+The director Jacobs drops in and out of Terri's life, most of the time it's when shit gets weird, but what Jacobs doesn't show us is just as important.
+Take the ending, there's no 'resolution', no nice tying up of everything.
 But maybe there doesn't need to be, because we realise Terri has been a good kid all along, life just gets weird sometimes.

 3/ 'No' (2012) by Pablo Larrain | MUBI.com